Eco-Flow/synteny/README.md

 3. `My_scores.tsv` - A table (pairwise) of number of syntenic gene pairs, as well as the max and average syntenic block length (in numbers of genes)
 4. `Synteny_matrix.tsv` - A Matrix of syntenic gene pair totals (pairwise).
 5. `Trans_location_version.out.txt` - A Table of scores (pairwise), documenting numbers of scaffolds, syntenic block, genes, as well as a variety of scores.
 6. `Synt_gene_scores` -  A folder with pairwise gene scores.
 Scores are based on the distance to nearest syntenic break.
-Where '1' means a gene in on the edge of a sytenic block.
+Where '1' means a gene in on the edge of a syntenic block.
 7. `My_sim_cores.tsv` -  A Matrix containing nucleotide percentage similarities.
 8. `My_comp_synteny_similarity.tsv` - A Matrix containing pairwise nucleotide percentages and total number of syntenic genes.